 My programs are designed to not only bring progress, but to bring consistency.
 When you enjoy what you do, you actually want to do it - simple, right?

-The exercises I’ve included I’ve tried and tested through years of experience and found them to be the best for keeping your body functioning well so that you can move without restriction and be able to enjoy learning skills and getting stronger every day.
+The mobility & strength exercises I’ve included I’ve tried and tested through years of experience and found them to be the best for keeping your body functioning well so that you can move without restriction and be able to enjoy learning skills and getting stronger every day.
 I am also incredibly nice to look at, which is a bonus.

 “Love Tom’s stuff.
 Very helpful and highly recommended.
 He isn’t just speaking from theory but also from experience which is invaluable.
 Top class.”